 Where the University of Mountaineering is at home, bolts and historic climbing routes are not far away.
 The Gesäuse pioneers set alpine milestones in these mountains, nowadays the equipment is better and the route is no longer quite so uncertain.
 The visitor tries multi-pitch climbing or via ferrata, depending on his own ability.
 One's own skills can be increased even more - namely if one is accompanied by one of these sympathetic mountain guides.

 Routes that are over a century old and completely newly drilled bear witness to the climbing euphoria in the Gesäuse.
 Mountain sizes such as Planspitze, Hochtor, Ödstein, Buchstein, Reichenstein or Kalbling make climbing hearts beat faster.
 There are many possibilities, and the conditions in the Gesaeuse were the best source of inspiration.
 But where do you start and where do you stop?
 The best thing to do is just to start.
 The climbing guide „Xeis-Auslese“ is, by the way, a good advisor here.

 Our mountains are more than their legendary peaks.
 They are a daily lived whole of Gesäuse nature and Gesäuse man.
 We have summarized our absolute highlights on the subject of climbing and mountaineering for you here.
 What is still missing in this work of art is you.

 What you need to succeed in the steep rock faces: Strength, time and skill.
 Strength you get with time and time you have to take.
-The skill you learn in Basecamp climbing, guided by a real expert.
+The skill you learn, guided by a real expert.